 Run the notebook

 config.json file.
 This config file contains information about the workspace you created in the Azure portal.
 This file allows your code to connect to and add information into your workspace.

 Select 01.run-experiment.ipynb to open the notebook.

 After the kernel has started, run the cells one at a time using Shift+Enter.
 Or select Cells > Run All to run the entire notebook.
 When you see an asterisk, *, next to a cell, it's running.
 After the code for that cell finishes, a number appears.

-After you've completed running all of the cells in the notebook, you can view the logged values in your workspace.
+After you've finished running all of the cells in the notebook, you can view the logged values in your workspace.

 View logged values

 You see plots that were automatically created of the logged values.
 Whenever you log multiple values with the same name parameter, a plot is automatically generated for you.